VUnit/tdd-intro/tutorial/exercise_06/instructions.md

 ## Instructions

+* Create a copy of `exercise_06/original` named `exercise_06/workspace`.
-* Open `exercise_06/test/tb_queue.vhd`.
+* Open `exercise_06/workspace/test/tb_queue.vhd`.
 This testbench verifies the same incrementer component used in exercise 05  but rather than using stimuli from file we apply random stimuli.
 OSVVM provides a lot of randomization functionality and is included in VUnit for that purpose.

 * Run the testbench